 Craig Van Korlaar – Board Member

 Craig helped lay the foundation of Open Church in its first few years.
-Currently, he’s a Process Engineering Manager at Verizon as well as the the founder of TopNonprofits.com, a resource for NGO best practices.
+Currently, he’s a Process Engineering Manager at Verizon as well as the founder of TopNonprofits.com, a resource for NGO best practices.
 His proactive leadership skills were honed as a decorated sergeant for the U.S. Marine Corps and nurtured through his work at the YMCA, Food for the Hungry, and Phoenix’s New City Church.
 Craig also co-founded a church communications software company, and he spent much of his formative years as a missionary’s kid in Kenya and civil war-torn Zaire.

 Special thanks to our pre-launch research team: